 In the following diagram below, I show how I start with what I call G.O.D., an acronym for the Good Operating Dimension.
 In that, I believe there is this divine realm acting as an algorythm, that when followed, produces The Good.
-The Source of that alogritm would by "God" or a Higher Power, whatever you want to call it.
+The Source of that algorithm would by "God" or a Higher Power, whatever you want to call it.

-In the other Outer Circles, I mention Jordan Peterson's Maps of Meaning and Joseph Campbell's Hero's Journey, which provide evidence that all the religions of the world provide deep psychological reservoirs of meaning and patterns of wisdom, that can guide us throughout our lives.
 I also reference John Crossan's book The Power of Parable, and the work of Richard B. Hays on how the New Testament authors were practicing figural reading: in that they were finding ways to retell the stories and characters of the Old Testament in new ways by creating new stories and characters in the New Testament.
-I then mentioned the word midrash, which is the subject of the book, Biblical Literalism: A Gentile Heresy: A Journey into a New Christianity Through the Doorway of Matthew's Gospel by John Spong; that explains that the Gospels are midrashic: meaning basically that they are less literal and more metaphorical.
+I then mentioned the word midrash, which is the subject of the book, Biblical Literalism: A Gentile Heresy: A Journey into a New Christianity Through the Doorway of Matthew's Gospel by John Spong; that explains that the Gospels are midrashic: meaning basically that they are less literal and more metaphorical like "moral artwork."

 We modern people do not fully appreciate just how powerful these stories and metaphors (in refiguring the image of the Divine) were in changing the moral consciousness of the last two thousand years since the birth of Christianity.
 Just one example will make this point most clear, in ancient Greece and Rome it was normal to own slaves and treat them as sex objects for non-consensual sex, and this was legal and tolerated.
 When Paul speaks of "sexual immorality" (porneia in Greek) this is part of what he is referring to: the emotional and sexual abuse of human beings as slaves/property.
 And while the New Testament does use the language of slavery/servitude at times, which was culturally common at that time, Paul nevertheless encouraged Philemon to basically treat his Christian slave as if he were not a slave.
 Nevertheless, Paul refers to Christians as "slaves of Christ."
 This obviously didn't mean slaves as sex objects but slaves as "servants" of the Christ who do his will.
 We can't judge Paul for using the language of slavery because it was the social norm of that day and age.
-What is remarkable is that Paul chose to eradicate slavery and nationality within the sociality of his churches/assemblies through mystical union with Christ (see Galatians 3: 28): so that in Christ, there is no longer human slavery but people become "servants" of God by producing the Good.
+What is remarkable is that Paul chose to eradicate slavery and nationality within the sociality of his churches/assemblies through mystical union with Christ (see Galatians 3: 28): so that "in Christ," there is no longer human slavery but people become "servants" of God by producing the Good.
 Then, by the time we get to the Johanine community (years later after Paul), Jesus no longer calls his disciples servants (slaves) but friends in John 15: 14-15.
 Thus, we see a continuous trajectory in the growing moral consciousness of the New Testament authors; so that we see a moving away from even the language of slavery/servitude and toward treating people as if they have intrinsic worth (and not as property).
 I consider this moral trajectory evidence of the Divine.

-This new reimaging of God and the ways of the Divine, was so powerful within the cultural movement of Christianity, that biblical scholars believe that a scribe was inspired to paste the story of the woman taken in adultery into the New Testament manuscripts.
-In other words, the story of the woman taken in adultery is probably not in the original but was added by a scribe later on.
+This new reimaging of God and the Way of the Divine, was so powerful within the cultural movement of Christianity, that biblical scholars believe that a scribe was inspired to paste the story of the woman taken in adultery into the New Testament manuscripts.
+In other words, the story of the woman taken in adultery is probably not in the original manuscripts was added by a scribe later on.
 I choose to believe that scribe was inspired to add the story; and in my mind it speaks to the possible divine interventionism in the path the churches took in growing toward a higher moral consciousness.

 Part of what drove this moral trajectory toward the idea of civility -- and belief in everyone having inalienable rights we enjoy today as Americans -- is this early Christian belief in the soul.
 I believe in the soul, if not for any other reason than it is practically useful to do so.
 But more than that, something beyond my rational faculties leads me to simply intuit the idea that we have a soul.
 When I first began questioning religion and spiritualty, I remember watching the 1991 movie Mindwalk, about a scientist, politician, and poet in conversation.
 The scientist, named Sonia, presents her atheist position along with an organic appeal to "systems theory" and everything being interconnected in nature; but yet she still remains reductionistic (though not mechanistic).
 Meaning she is against treating nature like a "mechanical clock" and things being more mysterious and interdependent; yet she still reduces things down to component parts and systems like a mechanic taking apart an engine, so that it loses its mystery and splendor.